Physiology-Informed Multivariate Variational Mode Decomposition for Orientation-Robust Sensing Using Distributed

-The experiment was carried out using four FMCW radar systems with one-dimensional (1D) array antennas (T14RE\_01080108\_2D; S-Takaya Electronics Industry, Okayama, Japan).
-The specifications of each radar system are listed in Table~\ref{tbl:radar_system}.
-Figure~\ref{fig:picutre_expsetup} shows the experimental environment, and Fig.~\ref{fig:ponchi_expsetup} illustrates the arrangement of the radar systems and participant positions.
-Each participant was seated at two distances (1.5 and 3.0 m) from radar 2, and for each distance, three orientations were tested: facing the front, side, and back relative to radar 2 (Table~\ref{tbl:expCondition}).
-The radar height was fixed at 1.0 m.
-Data were recorded for 120 s under each condition while participants breathed naturally.
-Six healthy male participants (mean age: 22.8 $\pm$ 0.7 years) participated in the experiment.
-They were instructed to breathe naturally and minimize motion.
-Reference respiratory and cardiovascular data were obtained simultaneously using a respiration belt and an electrocardiogram sensor (Polymate Pro MP6000; Miyuki Giken, Tokyo, Japan).
+We conducted simultaneous measurements for a single-person scenario using four radar systems.
+We used a 1-D array radar device (T14RE\_01080108\_2D; S-Takaya Electronics Industry, Okayama, Japan) with specifications listed in Table~\ref{tbl:radar_system}.
+Figure~\ref{fig:picture_expsetup} shows the experimental environment, and Fig.~\ref{fig:ponchi_expsetup} illustrates the arrangement of the radar systems and participant positions.

+Six healthy male participants with a mean age of 22.8 years (SD $\pm 0.7$) participated in the experiment.
+Each participant was seated at two distances (1.5 and 3.0~m) from radar 2, and for each distance, three orientations were tested: facing the front, side, and back relative to radar 2 (Table~\ref{tbl:expCondition}), resulting in a total of 36 datasets (6 participants $\times$ 6 experimental conditions) for the single-person scenario.
+The radar height was fixed at 1.0~m.
+Data were recorded for 120~s under each condition while the participants were instructed to breathe naturally and minimize body movements.
+Reference respiratory and cardiovascular data were obtained simultaneously using a respiration belt and an electrocardiogram (ECG) sensor (Polymate Pro MP6000; Miyuki Giken, Tokyo, Japan).